Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 })
 ```

-## Setting the initial slide
+### Setting the initial slide

-To set the initial slide of the carousel, pass the `page` property to the
+To set the initial slide of the carousel, pass the `defaultPage` property to the
 machine's context.

-The `page` corresponds to the scroll snap position index based on the layout.
-It
+> The `defaultPage` corresponds to the scroll snap position index based on the
-does not necessarily correspond to the index of the slide in the carousel.
+> layout.
+It does not necessarily correspond to the index of the slide in the
+> carousel.

 ```jsx {2}
 const service = useMachine(carousel.machine, {